 Work in my lab focuses on the use of molecular tools for two major purposes.
 First, genetic analyses can be highly informative regarding the conservation status of imperiled populations.
 For example, my graduate work used molecular data to quantify population isolation in marbled salamanders (Ambystoma opacum) and its relation to anthropogenic landscape modification.
-Similarly, my lab is currently working with David Mifsud on a project assessing population genetics (and effects of fragmentation, i.e., dams) and conservation status of the mudpuppy (Necturus maculosus).
-Students in my lab can propose to use similar tools to address related questions in conservation of reptiles and amphibians.
-For example, Patrick Terry used genetics to assess population structure and history of introduction in red-eared slider turtles (Trachemys scripta elegans), and Jeff Bartman plans to look at snake landscape genetics along an urban-rural gradient.
+Students in my lab use similar tools to address related questions in conservation of reptiles and amphibians (use the dropdown above to see some past and current student projects).

 Denton et al 2016.
 Differences in endurance and realized dispersal between sexual and unisexual salamanders.
-Functional Ecology.
-In press.
+Functional Ecology 31: 915-926.

 Greenwald et al 2016.
 Niche partitioning among sexual and unisexual Ambystoma salamanders.
 Ecosphere 7(11).

 Teltser and Greenwald 2015.
 Survivorship of Ploidy-variable Unisexual Ambystoma Salamanders Across Developmental Stages.
 Herpetologica 71: 81-87.